ahuang11/ahh/README.md

 ## KNOWN ISSUES AND HACKS:
 - Installation of cartopy/basemap can be a bit tedious; easy way to install cartopy and basemap if you have Anaconda: 'conda install -c conda-forge cartopy' and 'conda install -c anaconda basemap'
 - Updates to packages listed in requirements may break this package; recommend creating a Python 3 environment and install the specific package versions listed in requirements.txt
-- In version 0.6.2, I accidentally bloated the repo so I decided to reset the repo and start semantic versioning beginning at v1.0.0; you may want to `rm -rf ahh` and `git clone https://github.com/ahuang11/ahh.git` again!
+- In version 0.6.2, I accidentally bloated the repo so I decided to reset the repo and start semantic versioning beginning at v1.0.0; you may want to `rm -rf ahh` and `git clone https://github.com/ahuang11/ahh.git` again (or newly available, `pip install ahh`)!